Ștefan Voitec: Rise to prominence

+As members of the communist-led National Democratic Front, Voitec and Lothar Rădăceanu objected when the National Liberal Party–Tătărescu, led and named after the man who had clamped down on PSU activity in 1935, also applied to join the formation.
+In their counterargument, they depicted Tătărescu as "worse than a scoundrel"; in doing so, they displayed ignorance of the fact that the alliance had already been vetted by Soviet advisers.
 Together with Rădăceanu, Voitec led the wing of the PSDR that called for a greater alignment with PCR policies.
 Historian George L. Ostafi noted in 1971 that both men, alongside Pas and Barbu Solomon, illustrated the "Marxist-Leninist" current of social democracy, opposing Șerban Voinea's gradualist socialism.
 A separate right-wing socialist group also survived, with Ioan Flueraș at its helm.
-It managed to attract into its ranks Ștefanovici, who, by mid 1945, was an organizer of the anti-communist underground.
+It managed to attract into its ranks Ștefanovici, who, by mid-1945, was an organizer of the anti-communist underground.
 Voitec and Rădăceanu's positioning was noted by Titel Petrescu, who had also emerged as an opponent of the Groza cabinet; he insisted that both men hand in their resignation from government or quit the party, but the PSDR Executive Committee defeated his resolution.

 Several observers remained skeptical of Voitec's pro-communism.
 Soviet spy S. Pivovarov reported in June 1947 that the PSDR viewed itself as powerful player, who could still govern alone.
 Pivovarov also quotes Voitec as playing the PCR's factions against each other: he disliked Ana Pauker and Vasile Luca, and concluded that "me and Pătrășcanu, we can take charge of this country".
 A British report of the same period describes the Moscow visit as a turning point in Voitec's politics, though it also mentions rumors according to which he was privately skeptical about communism.
 This text suggests that Voitec placed ambition over ideals, in that he wished to ascend politically, even hoping to fill in as Romanian Ambassador to Italy while preserving his ministerial office.
 In a November 1945 interview with Mark Foster Ethridge, Voitec argued that the 900,000-strong PSDR was in the process of dismantling the National Peasants' Party and absorbing its left-wing factions.
 He also estimated that the PCR only had 200,000 members, but that these were more ideologically committed.
 However, he also acknowledged that the distribution of government post between coalition parties was not entirely equitable.
 Voitec also deplored the "royal strike", expressing hopes that King Michael I could resume his collaboration with Groza.
 In December, he and Rădăceanu began pressing a common PCR–PSDR list for the 1946 legislative election.
 According to researcher Victor Frunză, they coordinated their push with agents of the Siguranța, who served communist and Soviet interests.
 They also obtained support from a Transylvanian faction formed around trade unionist István Lakatos, though the latter had earned the reputation of an anti-communist.